Mboubaker/OS1-128-/Acquisition/Acquisition using Ouster Python SDK.md

 ⇒ Reflectivity: The reflectivity of the surface (or object) that was detected by the sensor.

+## Ouster Python SDK
+The Ouster Sensor SDK provides developers interfaces for interacting with sensor hardware.
+The SDK includes APIs for :

+-  Querying and setting sensor configuration.

+-  Recording and reading data in pcap format.

+-  Reading and buffering sensor UDP data streams reliably.

+-  Conversion of raw data to range/signal/near_ir/reflectivity images (destaggering).

+-  Efficient projection of range measurements to Cartesian (x, y, z) corrdinates.

+-  Visualization of multi-beam flash lidar data.

+### Ouster SDK Installation :
+please follow this link https://static.ouster.dev/sdk-docs/installation.html

-###Acquisition of data layers using Ouster Python SDK and OS1-128
+## Acquisition of data layers using Ouster Python SDK and OS1-128

 Our lidar sensor provides two files: a PCAP file which is raw UDP packets captured by the sensor, and a JSON file which contains the sensor’s metadata that’s required to interpret packets.
 Using the SDK, we first loaded the sensor metadata using the client module.